TjanMichela/Gradebook-Project/README.md

 - Plotting the grade distribution

 <br/> Datasets — CSV files:
-- Information of the class rosterHomework and exam scoresQuiz grades
+- Information of the class roster
+- Homework and exam scores
+- Quiz grades

 <br/>Complications:
 - Students’ names are represented differently in each file